What is Drew Carey's Net Worth and Salary?

-Drew Carey Net Worth and Salary: Drew Carey is an American actor, comedian and television host who has a net worth of $165 million.
-He is most widely recognized for his role on "The Drew Carey Show", and as the host of "The Price is Right".
+Drew Carey is an American actor, comedian and television host who has a net worth of $165 million.
+Drew Carey is most widely recognized for his role on "The Drew Carey Show", and as the host of "The Price is Right".
 During his time on The Drew Carey Show, he was one of the highest-paid entertainers in the world, earning the inflation-adjusted equivalent of $1 million per episode.

 He began his comedy career in 1985 after his friend David Lawrence suggested he borrow books from the library on how to write jokes.
 In 1986, he became Master of Ceremonies at the Cleveland Comedy Club after winning an open mic contest.
 Over the next few years, his performed at comedy clubs in Cleveland and Los Angeles.

 Improv and Acting Career

 Carey first gained national recognition as a comedian when he appeared on the 1988 show "Star Search," followed by appearances on show such as "The Tonight Show Starring Johnny Carson" and "Late Night with David Letterman."
 His first stand-up comedy special, "Drew Carey: Human Cartoon," aired on Showtime in 1994 and won him a CableACE Award for Best Writing.
 His success in stand-up comedy helped him land supporting roles on television shows and films such as "Coneheads" (1993) and the sitcom "The Good Life" (1994).